Ryu Hayabusa: Ninja Gaiden series (1988-1992)

-1991's Ninja Gaiden III: The Ancient Ship of Doom sees Ryu accused of murdering Irene, but she actually survives the attack, while the culprit is revealed to be a superhuman clone of Ryu called a "Bio-Noid", created by Irene's superior and corrupt CIA director, Foster.
+1991's Ninja Gaiden III: The Ancient Ship of Doom sees Ryu accused of murdering Irene, but she actually survives the attack, while the culprit is revealed to be a superhuman clone of Ryu, created by Irene's superior and corrupt CIA director, Foster.
 After Ryu defeats the double, Foster is killed by H.P.
 Clancy, who had instructed Ryu to locate a ruin called the "Castle Rock Fortress", which was the base of Foster's Bio-Noid experimentation and has also secretly housed an interdimensional warship that Clancy intends to use for global dominance.
-Ryu kills Clancy in battle and the ship is destroyed as Ryu escapes with Irene, bringing the first-generation Ninja Gaiden storyline to a close.
+Ryu kills Clancy in battle.

 The 1991 Game Gear version of Ninja Gaiden scraps the entire narrative of the original series timeline, where someone is trying to steal his dragon sword.
 He travels to four parts of the world to defeat the demon Shiragane and prevent World War III from starting.
 The 1992 Master System version of Ninja Gaiden also eludes the original series timeline, featuring Ryu as a high-ranking member of his ninja clan whose village is massacred while an artifact called the "Sacred Scroll of Bushido" has been stolen.
 His mission is to regain the scroll from the hands of the evil Shogun of Darkness and his minions.

 Ninja Gaiden series (2004-present)

-In Ninja Gaiden (2004), Ryu obtains the Dragon Sword.
-While Ryu is visiting his uncle Murai, Hayabusa Village is annihilated in his absence and a sword known as the "Dark Dragon Blade" is stolen by the evil Doku.
-He is brought back to life by his clan's animal spirit, the falcon, and he searches for the stolen sword while hoping to avenge his clan.
+In Ninja Gaiden, the Hayabusa Village is annihilated and a sword known as the "Dark Dragon Blade" is stolen by the evil Doku.
+Ryu searches for the stolen sword while hoping to avenge his clan.
 He defeats Doku and then his overlord, the Holy Emperor Vigoor, and recovers the blade.
 In the end, Ryu and his newest accomplice, a fiend-hunter named Rachel, encounter the mysterious "Dark Disciple", who is actually Ryu's traitorous uncle.
-After Murai's death, Ryu destroys the sword.
+Following his final fight, Ryu destroys the sword.
 The plot of 2008's Ninja Gaiden: Dragon Sword has Ryu find seven Dark Dragonstones, defeating several bosses along the way.
 At the climax, Doku's former servant Ishtaros steals the stones and defeats Ryu in battle.
 However, when Kureha—Momiji's sister and a childhood friend of Ryu from the previous game who had died in the village attack—fuses with an object called the Dragon Eye, the stones transform into the Dragon Sword.
 Ryu defeats Ishtaros and her sister, frees Momiji and returns her home where they begin training together.